helm/charts/incubator/sparkoperator/README.md

 #### Prerequisites

-The Operator requires Kubernetes version 1.8 and above because it relies on garbage collection of custom resources.
-If customization of driver and executor pods (through mounting custom ConfigMaps and volumes) is desired, then the [Mutating Admission Webhook](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md#using-the-mutating-admission-webhook) needs to be enabled and it only became beta in Kubernetes 1.9.
+The Operator requires Kubernetes version 1.13 or above to use the subresource support for CustomResourceDefinitions, which became beta in 1.13 and is enabled by default in 1.13 and higher.

 #### Installing the chart